abdelrahman-essawy/Full-Stack-Test-Task/README.md

 - **packages/**
   Contains shared libraries:
     - **validations:** Shared validation rules between the frontend and backend.
-    - **api-sdk**  Auto-generated SDK based on backend Swagger docs for type-safe API consumption.
+    - **api-sdk**  Auto-generated SDK based on backend Swagger docs for type-safe API consumption by the frontend.
 ---

 ## Getting Started